BinaryIgor/Simple-Stack-System-Template/cli/README.md

 * secrets: one file/multiple files encrypted with different secrets?
 Secret groups?
 * logs solution
 * Do not remove previous (backup) container for logs gathering/collection!
+* remove previous versioned assets (keep only a few recent ones)